Conecta con el mundo

 Ahora, asegura que la necesidad ha abierto el camino a las mujeres en un sector que anteriormente era dominado por hombres, pues con creces han demostrado que son capaces de realizar cualquier trabajo.

-“Dios nos da la capacidad de lidiar con toda clase de barreras que tenemos enfrente”, nos dice quien además es esposa de Ricardo Lozano, con quien lleva la empresa Losmar S.A. de C.V., pero sobre todo la familia, complementada por sus hijos Sergio, Casandra y Monserrat, y sus nietos Sofía, Luca, Gigi y Antonella.
+“Dios nos da la capacidad de lidiar con toda clase de barreras que tenemos enfrente”, nos dice quien además es esposa de Ricardo Lozano, con quien lleva la empresa Lozmar S.A. de C.V., pero sobre todo la familia, complementada por sus hijos Sergio, Casandra y Monserrat, y sus nietos Sofía, Luca, Gigi y Antonella.

 Mensaje